umbane/carbon-project/docs/README.md

 4. **Energy and Carbon Tokenization (`token.sol`):** Manages the mJ and aC tokens, integrating with Chainlink VRF for data verification.

-5. **Integration (`integration/IntegrationContract.sol`):** Connects the data management, tokenization, and certification layers with the energy and carbon token contract (`token.sol`), facilitating the exchange between mJ and aC tokens via an external API.
+5. **Integration (`IntegrationContract.sol`):** Connects the data management, tokenization, and certification layers with the energy and carbon token contract (`token.sol`), facilitating the exchange between mJ and aC tokens via an external API.

 6. **Pledging (`pledge.sol`):** Allows users to pledge mJ and/or aC tokens to generate CarB tokens, which are then transferred to a designated pledgee via a Pay-it-Forward mechanism.
 CarB tokens can be used for various purposes, including purchasing goods and services or supporting projects.